 The sound has even mids and highs with a nice bass.
-I did find the bass distorts when listening at top volume with some bass heavy recordings.
-Turning down to half volume improves the sound but still some distortion comes through.
+I did find the bass distorts when listening at top volume with some bass-heavy recordings.
+Turning down to half volume improves the sound but still, some distortion comes through.

 A song I sound tested with is a Youtube recording of Ed Sheeran’s duet with Bocelli.”Perfect” it has a big upright bass featured in the track everything in the track sounds great but at a certain frequency the Soundgear distorted.

-I am not totally sure if the speaker is distorting or if it's the vibration from the bass-boosted 31mm drivers that is vibrating through the device.
+I am not totally sure if the speaker is distorting or if it’s the vibration from the bass-boosted 31mm drivers that are vibrating through the device.
 It seems to happen with songs that feature a very pronounced bass and distorts at one particular resonating frequency.

 The JBL Soundgear does not magically make sound disappear for people that are surrounding you when you have them on.
 If you have them at top volume people that are near will hear the sound of a small speaker.

-For the listener, at top volume the sound completely drowns out other sounds and when someone talks to you, you will be relying on reading lips.
+For the listener, at top volume, the sound completely drowns out other sounds and when someone talks to you, you will be relying on reading lips.

-At half volume it now becomes more of a quieter sound for surrounding people but they still can hear the audio clearly.
-For the listener they now hear when someone is talking to them.
+At half volume, it now becomes more of a quieter sound for surrounding people but they still can hear the audio clearly.
+For the listener, they now hear when someone is talking to them.